flyingunicorn222/1broker-client/README.md

    - How many percent a given difference represents with a given leverage?
      - see [client.get.percentage( entry, difference, leverage )](https://github.com/flyingunicorn222/1broker-client/blob/v2/src/helpers/get/percentage.coffee)

-telegram bot
+Telegram bot
 ====
-All this functionality from this library is available through [@telebroker_bot](https://telegram.me/telebroker_bot) for telegram.
+All this functionality from this library is available through [@telebroker_bot](https://telegram.me/telebroker_bot) for Telegram, this way you don't have to run commands from your command line and similars, using the bot you get some sort of API REPL which is a lot of fun!

-I also created a [thread on reddit](https://www.reddit.com/r/1Broker/comments/582eks/you_can_buy_and_sell_on_1broker_directly_from/) to speak about it, i'll hopefully keep improving the bot and keeping reddit up to date with the features.
+I also created a [Thread on reddit](https://www.reddit.com/r/1Broker/comments/582eks/you_can_buy_and_sell_on_1broker_directly_from/) to speak about it, i'll hopefully keep improving the bot and keeping reddit up to date with the features.

 Feel free to contact me there or [open a new issue](https://github.com/flyingunicorn222/1broker-client/issues/new)!

-installing
+Installing
 ====

 ````npm install --save 1broker-client````